Roche problems in UK threaten wide range of tests, treatments - biomedical body

-LONDON, Oct 7 (Reuters) - A logistics failure at a Roche facility in England has caused deliveries of materials used in tests for COVID and other conditions not to take place, and problems could escalate, the head of a professional biomedical body said on Wednesday.
+LONDON (Reuters) - A logistics failure at a Roche ROG.S facility in England has caused deliveries of materials used in tests for COVID and other conditions not to take place, and problems could escalate, the head of a professional biomedical body said on Wednesday.

 Roche said earlier it regretted that there had been delays in dispatching some products and these were due to unforeseen problems at a new distribution centre.